 The production quality of the audio-drama is superb, with great voice acting, sound effects and effective use of music from the Alien, Aliens and Prometheus movies.

-Characterisation is also well developed.
+The Characterisation is also well developed.
 Most of the characters are distinctive, their actions are rational - or at least internally consistent - and their dialogue is for the most part believable.

 The usual Alien franchise themes of corporate greed and the dangers of unrestricted scientific research are all key plot elements as you would expect.

 Alien Solara goes one step further, by introducing the concept of personal greed-by-necessity.
-In a future where medical bills are prohibitively expensive, and welfare or an NHS appear to be absent, sometimes one must be greedy just to stay alive.
+In a future where medical bills are prohibitively expensive, and welfare or an NHS appears to be absent, sometimes one must be greedy just to stay alive.

 This provides a tangible reason for Captain Anderson’s willingness to take on such risky and ethically questionable jobs.
 This is in keeping with the dystopian 'profit-before-all-other-considerations' setting established in the films.

 Both the shorts and the main story episodes contain a spattering of humour.
 This comes off as natural banter between colleagues, and does not feel forced or ‘shoehorned in’.
 The crew teasing the company exec about the rumours that Weyland-Yutani is going to be brought out by ‘The House of Mouse’ was hilarious.
-The jibe “Building better theme parks on planets we annexed, ha ha”, performed in a good approximation of a Micky Mouse voice, was a standout point.
+The jibe “Building better theme parks on planets we annexed, ha ha”, performed in a good approximation of a Mickey Mouse voice, was a standout point.

 A cheeky reference to 20th Century Fox – the owners of the Alien franchise – being brought out by Disney perhaps? 😜

-Alien Solara - Weaknesses.
+Alien Solara - Weaknesses

-Alien Solara is not without its faults however.
+Alien Solara is not without its faults, however.
 The main problem is its limited cast.
 Due to only having around five voice actors to work with, several actors have had to take on two or more roles.
-On shows such as The Simpsons or Family guy, who’s voice actors are amongst the most skilled, most experienced and probably the highest paid in the business, this is not a problem.
+On shows such as The Simpsons or Family Guy, who’s voice actors are amongst the most skilled, most experienced and probably the highest paid in the business, this is not a problem.
 Their skills allow them to use very different voices and patterns of speech for each character.

 The voice actors of Solara, whilst skilled, are understandably not in the same league.
-Several characters sound very similar, and speak in a similar pattern.
+Several characters sound very similar and speak in a similar pattern.
 This can make working out which character is speaking a little confusing, especially when both are in the same scene.
 The fast-paced latter half of the fourth story episode was especially confusing.

 'Why did that character suddenly start doing that?' and 'Wasn’t he in a completely different location a moment ago?' were some of the thoughts I had at the time.

-In the interests of fairness, I must confess I was listening to it whilst chopping fire wood with a big heavy axe, so I was not paying the audio drama my full concentration at the time.
+In the interests of fairness, I must confess I was listening to it whilst chopping firewood with a big heavy axe, so I was not paying the audio drama my full concentration at the time.

 Therefore, I made sure to give Alien Solara my full undivided attention for my second ‘listen-through.’
 I realised I had previously confused two almost identically sounding characters.
-It made far more sense the second time around, which is why I highly recommend listening to this twice, or at least pay careful attention the first time around.
+It made far more sense the second time around, which is why I highly recommend listening to this twice or at least pay careful attention the first time around.

-Alien Solara - My Conclusion.
+Alien Solara - My Conclusion